standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

     OSADisorderCode MS
 ```

 For our example, we have designated the `MyGender` and `OSADisorderCode` elements as _mustSupport_.

-Content Profile documentation is found in the [CIMPL Tooling Reference Guide](cimpl6ToolingReference.md).
+More information about Content Profile settings is provided in the [CIMPL Tooling Reference Guide](cimpl6ToolingReference.md).

 _**Note:** `MS` renders as an `S` in a red box in FHIR._